yasirkula/UnitySimpleFileBrowser/Plugins/SimpleFileBrowser/README.txt

 2. HOW TO
 for Android: set Write Permission to External (SDCard) in Player Settings

 The file browser can be shown either as a save dialog or a load dialog.
-In load mode, the returned path always leads to an existing file or folder.
-In save mode, the returned path can point to a non-existing file, as well.
+In load mode, the returned path(s) always lead to existing files or folders.
+In save mode, the returned path(s) can point to non-existing files, as well.

 3. SCRIPTING API
 Please see the online documentation for a more in-depth documentation of the Scripting API: https://github.com/yasirkula/UnitySimpleFileBrowser